 Restaurants serve all or some of the following meals and snacks depending on their policy:

 - Late night dinner.

-Of all the meals mentioned above, Service procedures for breakfast, brunch, and high tea are different from lunch and dinner.
+All the meals mentioned above, Service procedures for breakfast, brunch, and high tea are different from lunch and dinner.

 The service procedure for lunch and dinner is the same.
 Most restaurants offer both the menus, à la carte and table d’ hôte to guests during lunch and dinner, or only table d’ hôte during lunch.

-A la carte orders are served at the table and in most cases, table d’ hôte menu in the commercial sector is executed from the buffet.
+A la carte orders are served at the table and in most cases, the table d’ hôte menu in the commercial sector is executed from the buffet.
 Some restaurants are licensed to serve alcohol and some are not and accordingly, the service sequence and procedures will vary.